The best skis 2019

-Its behavior on the groomed slopes is very adaptive with, in particulier, good grip and outstanding stability.
-The ski is well-balanced, determined, easy to handle and playful.
+On the groomers, it is very versatile and provides good edge grip and outstanding stability.
+The Camox Freebird is well-balanced, determined, easy to maneuver, and playful.

-In this category, we're looking for accessible skis for the weakest riders that will nonetheless help them to progress towards carving.
+In this category, we are looking for skis that are easy for lower level skiers to use, but that will also allow them to progress to carving.

-The Speed Zone 7 from Dynastar is a perfect match for the program.
+The Speed Zone 7 from Dynastar is a perfect match for this category.

-The ski is very accessible, intuitive, easy to handle ("it turns on its own").
-Very little physical engagement is needed and the ski responds to the rider's slightest request.
-With...
+The ski is very accessible, intuitive, easy to handle: "It turns on its own."
+Very little physical effort is needed and the ski responds to the slightest movement of the skier.
+It...
 Read on

-The ski is extremely versatile.
-It's a true all-mountain ski that’s as happy on freshly groomed trails as on deep or crusty...
+This ski is extremely versatile - a true all-mountain ski that is as happy on freshly groomed runs as...
 Read on

-The Speed Elite from Dynastar got this year's "Best ski 2019" award for this category.
+This year, the Dynastar Speed Elite won the "Best Ski 2019" award for this category.

-The ski is clearly designed for performance and its short radius (13m) makes it hard to hide its slalom origins.
-It's great in all areas, including at high speed.
-Turn initiation is incisive, with rapid edge to edge, great stability in turns and fantastic punch at the end of turns, making it a very energetic...
+The ski is clearly designed for performance and, with such a short radius (13m), it struggles to hide its slalom DNA.
+It excels in all areas, including at high speed.
+Precise turn initiation, quick edge-to-edge transfer, great stability in the turn, and amazing rebound at the end of the turn make it a very lively ski...
 Read on

-The PROSKILAB reviewers were surprised by the excellent all-mountain skis in K2's Pinnacle series, which stood out for their great compromise between facility and performance.
+The PROSKILAB testers were surprised by the excellent all-mountain skis in K2's Pinnacle series.
+These skis all struck a great balance between performance and ease of use.